msobanjo/courseware/CONTRIBUTING.md

 Quizzes can be made by using hidden drop downs for the answers.

 ## Review Process
-Modules will go through 2 sets of reviewing before being released into the main branch.
+Modules will go through 2 sets of reviewing before being released into the **master** branch.

-The first review is for technical and implementation purposes, therefore they would be reviewed ideally by someone with some knowledge in the area:
+The first review is for technical and implementation purposes, so this would ideally be reviewed by someone with some knowledge in the area:
-- Are the tasks clear and solvable?
+- Are the tasks clear and solvable? (attempt the task)
 - Are the statements and explained concepts correct throughout the module?
 - Does it serve its purpose well, as a piece of material for learning?
-- Does it make sense grammatically, are there any spelling errors etc.
+- Does it make sense grammatically - are there any spelling errors, etc.?
+- Check that the formatting is correct:
+    - Are the required headers there and used correctly?
+    - Is each sentence on a separate line?
+- Is the module too large or expanding beyond what should be covered?
+- Is the *pull request* without *merge conflicts*?
+- Is the *pull request* labeled with the correct **release label**?

-The second set of reviewing is more for grammatical purposes and general look of the material:
+The second set of reviewing is more for grammatical purposes and the general look of the material:
-- Any spelling mistakes.
+- Any spelling mistakes, headers, italics, bold, table formatting, image placement is correctly used.
 - Grammatical improvements to ensure content is readable and makes sense.
 - Formatting improvements to improve readability - this could be things like heading sizes and line breaks.
 - Are acronyms expanded to avoid confusion?